-Kansas State (25-6, 14-4) can still claim a split of the Big 12 regular-season crown with a Kansas loss at Baylor later Saturday.
-The Wildcats last won a conference title in 1976-77, when the Big 12 was known as the Big 8.
+Despite the loss, Kansas State (25-6, 14-4) claimed a split of the Big 12 regular-season crown later Saturday when Kansas lost at Baylor.
+The Wildcats hadn't won a conference title since 1976-77, when the Big 12 was known as the Big 8.

 Rodney McGruder led K-State with 22 points, while Thomas Gipson chipped in 15.